Forbidden Diary Cast

 Peg

-Rebecca Haugh is heard in 13 episodes of Seasons 1942 and 1943 playing Peg, Natalie’s close friend.
+Rebecca Haugh is heard in 19 episodes of Seasons 1942-1944 playing Peg, Natalie’s close friend.
 Rebecca is a voiceover artist with 20+ years of experience serving…

 US and global clients, including Comcast, LPGA, Bank of America, Nestle, Ben & Jerrys, Intuit and most recently Valentino.
 She continuously studies VO acting (including improv 45 weeks a year).
 Her past performance experience includes training in Hollywood, regional comedy theater and on-camera for television, indie film and commercials shot in California.